 PLEASE NOTE THAT ALL THE PHOTOGRAPHS ON THE SITE ARE CLICKABLE LINKS

-I moved to Greece with my husband just over 7 years ago from the UK.
+I moved to Greece with my husband in August 2007 from the UK.
 We had taken holidays on Greek Islands for many years and had fallen in love with the country and decided we wanted to live here.

 We started looking on the internet for a house to buy and it took us 6 years to find the house where we now live, after several trips by my husband looking at properties.
 We live in a small village in the Peloponnese.

-We have had a lot of work to do on the house and the garden but we have wonderful neighbours and have managed to get things done.
+We have had a lot of work to do on the house and the garden but we have wonderful neighbours and have managed to get most things now done.

 The first thing we did outside was to clear the garden and in our first winter here we rebuilt the working well which now waters all our vegetables, the lawn and surrounding shrubs and trees.

-I think what we have found most difficult has been communication as we didn't speak Greek at all, and it is a very difficult language to learn - but we are getting there - slowly.
+I think what we have found most difficult has been communication as we didn't speak Greek at all, and it is a very difficult language to learn - but we are getting there - slowly, very slowly!!.